Introduction to electronic shares

 Electronic shares are company shares that have been issued electronically, and do not exist in paper form.
 With nearly everything being on the internet these days, companies have also moved towards digitalization with the advantages and convenience of electronic shares.

 In general, there are three ways to issue paperless shares:

-- Certified shares signed digitally (PDF)
+- Certificated shares signed digitally (PDF)

-- Uncertified shares on a spreadsheet
+- Uncertificated shares on a spreadsheet

-- Uncertified shares using an online ledger
+- Uncertificated shares using an online ledger

 Some may believe that a company can only issue electronic shares in one way.
 However, there are many ways that a company can issue shares.
-Each one is a bit different, and serve different purposes for the company.
+Each one is a bit different, and serves different purposes for the company.

 What Are Electronic or Digital shares?